HIAS: HIAS today

-In Vienna and Kyiv, HIAS helps Jews and others from 43 countries receive protection and seek asylum or resettlement.
 In 2016 HIAS opened an office on the Greek island of Lesvos to provide legal services for refugees arriving by sea, predominantly from Syria.

-In the Middle East, HIAS helps Jewish and other religious minorities from Iran come to the U.S. In Israel, HIAS provides scholarships for those who have recently immigrated to the Jewish state and assists African asylum seekers.
-The organization also supports the resettlement of refugees of the Syrian Civil War in Jordan.
+In the Middle East, HIAS helps Jewish and other religious minorities from Iran come to the U.S. In Israel, HIAS provides scholarships for those who have recently immigrated to Israel and assists Sudanese, Eritrean, and Ukrainian asylum seekers.

 In Chad, HIAS provides trauma counseling and social services in 12 of that country's camps for refugees from the Darfur region of Sudan and facilitates relocation for those who need additional protection.
-In Kenya, HIAS' trauma counseling and resettlement operations focus on the needs of the most vulnerable of the 250,000 people displaced by conflicts in Somalia, Ethiopia, Eritrea, Rwanda, Sudan, and the Democratic Republic of the Congo.
+In Kenya, HIAS' trauma counseling and resettlement operations focus on the needs of refugees in the Nairobi area.

-In Latin America, HIAS provides full-service counseling, legal services, and humanitarian assistance for Colombian refugees fleeing to Ecuador and Venezuela.
-It also facilitates the resettlement and integration of refugees in Argentina and Uruguay.
-HIAS opened its newest Latin American office in Costa Rica, in February 2017.
+In Latin America, HIAS provides legal services, economic assistance, mental health care, and humanitarian assistance for refugees and displaced people.

+In 2019, HIAS founded a new European branch, HIAS Europe, to oversee humanitarian programming funded by the European Union and to respond to crises in the region.
+In 2022, HIAS responded to the war in Ukraine by expanding operations in Eastern Europe to provide emergency aid to displaced people, and support Jewish communities in resettling Ukrainian refugees in the United States and across Europe.